-This includes all federal governmental funds, including federal funds distributed by the state or locality, and grants and aid, received by the library for the purpose of major capital expenditures.
-See: Capital Revenue, Local Capital Revenue, Other Capital Revenue, State Capital Revenue

-FEDERAL OPERATING REVENUE:
+This includes all federal governmental funds, including federal funds distributed by the state or locality, and grants and aid received by the library for the purpose of major capital expenditures.
+See: Capital Revenue, Local Capital Revenue, Other Capital Revenue, State Capital Revenue FEDERAL OPERATING REVENUE:

 This includes all federal government revenue distributed to public libraries for expenditure by the public libraries, including federal money distributed by the state.
-See: Operating Revenue, LSTA Revenue, Other Federal Operating Revenue

-FEDERAL OR STATE DEPOSITORY:
+See: Operating Revenue, LSTA Revenue, Other Federal Revenue, Local Operating Revenue, Other Operating Revenue, State Operating Revenue FEDERAL OR STATE DEPOSITORY:

 These are designated recipient libraries of either or both government documents distributed under the Federal Depository Library Program or state government agencies.
 FILTERING:

 Internet filtering is blocking technology used on computers to restrict access to particular content on the web.
 It may be a software solution, a hardware solution, or some combination of the two.
-See: CIPA
+See: CIPA FTES:

-FTES:

-See: Staff FTEs

-FURNITURE AND EQUIPMENT EXPENDITURES:

-These are funds spent on furnishings, initial book stock, equipment, and computers for new or expanded facilities.
+See: Staff FTEs FURNITURE AND EQUIPMENT (CAPITAL) EXPENDITURES: These are funds spent on furnishings, initial book stock, equipment, and computers for new or renovated/expanded facilities.
 This generally excludes funds spent on maintenance and replacement of existing furniture and equipment.
-See: Capital Expenditures, Building Expenditures, Land Expenditures, Other Capital Expenditures

-GRAPHIC TECHNICIAN:

-Performs technical implementation of graphic designs for forms, publications and displays through the application of judgment based on knowledge and expertise.

-GUI COMPUTERS:

-These are computers capable of graphical user interface, e.g., Windows, Macintosh, even if they are only used for text-based applications.
-See: Computers, Text-based Computers
+See: Capital Expenditures, Building Expenditures, Land Expenditures, Other Capital Expenditures GRAPHIC TECHNICIAN: Performs technical implementation of graphic designs for forms, publications and displays through the application of judgment based on knowledge and expertise.
+GUI COMPUTERS: These are computers capable of graphical user interface, e.g., Windows, Macintosh, even if they are only used for text-based applications.
+See: Computers, Text-based Computers HOLDINGS:

-HOLDINGS:

 See: Collection

+INTERLIBRARY LOAN ITEMS PROVIDED:

+These are library materials, or copies of the materials, provided by one autonomous library to another upon request.
+The libraries involved in interlibrary loans are not under the same library administration.
+See: Interlibrary Loan Items Received, Interlibrary Loan Items Received per 1000 Circulation, Net Lending Rate

-INTERLIBRARY LOAN ITEMS BORROWED:
+INTERLIBRARY LOAN ITEMS RECEIVED:

 These are library materials, or copies of the materials, received by one autonomous library from another upon request.
 The libraries involved in interlibrary loans are not under the same library administration.
-See: Interlibrary Loan Items Loaned, Interlibrary Loan Items Borrowed per 1000 Circulation, Net Lending Rate
+See: Interlibrary Loan Items Provided, Interlibrary Loan Items Received per 1000 Circulation, Net Lending Rate

-INTERLIBRARY LOAN ITEMS BORROWED PER 1000 CIRCULATION:
+INTERLIBRARY LOAN ITEMS RECEIVED PER 1000 CIRCULATION:

-This output measure relates the number of materials borrowed from other libraries to the number of materials from the local collection circulated to borrowers.
-It is the number of Interlibrary Loan Items Borrowed divided by the Total Circulation multiplied by 1,000.
-See: Circulation, Interlibrary Loan Items Borrowed, Interlibrary Loan Items Loaned, Net Lending Rate
+This output measure relates the number of materials borrowed from other libraries to the number of materials circulated to Registered Users.
+It is the number of Interlibrary Loan Items Received divided by Total Circulation multiplied by 1,000.
+See: Circulation, Interlibrary Loan Items Received, Interlibrary Loan Items Provided, Net Lending Rate

-INTERLIBRARY LOAN ITEMS LOANED:

-These are library materials, or copies of the materials, provided by one autonomous library to another upon request.
-The libraries involved in interlibrary loans are not under the same library administration.
-See: Interlibrary Loan Items Borrowed, Interlibrary Loan Items Borrowed per 1000 Circulation, Net Lending Rate

 INTERNAL CONNECTS:

 See: E-Rate Discounts

 INTERNET ACCESS:

 See: E-Rate Discounts

 INTERNET COMPUTERS:

 These are computers available in the library for connecting to the internet.
 They may be purchased, leased or donated.
-See: Public Internet Computers, Staff Internet Computers
+See: Computers, Public Internet Computers, Staff Internet Computers

+INTERNET CONNECTIVITY:
-INVESTMENT PER READER:

-This output measure relates the funds spent on acquiring materials considered part of the collection to the number of materials circulated to borrowers.
+This is the count of computers accessing the internet via a particular connection method, including but not limited to: 56K, Cable Modem, Dedicated, Dial-up, Frame Relay, Wireless, xDSL.
+See: 56K Connections, Cable Modem Connections, Dedicated / Frame Relay / Broadband Connections, Dial-up Connections, T-1 Connections, T-3 / Fiber Optic Connections, xDSL Connections, Wireless WAN Connections INVESTMENT PER READER: This output measure relates the funds spent on acquiring materials considered part of the collection to the number of materials circulated to Registered Users.
 It is Total Collection Expenditures divided by Total Circulation.
-See: Circulation, Collection Expenditures
+See: Circulation, Collection Expenditures JUNIOR TAXING DISTRICT:

-IT STAFF:

-Employee(s) with designated Information Technology duties and responsibilities written into their job description or title.

-JUNIOR TAXING DISTRICT: